Does Kratom Interact With Ondansetron (Zofran)?

-This means that green-veined strains have a balanced alkaloid profile that contains both the analgesic and anxiolytic properties, as well as the mind-based effects.
+This means that green-veined strains have a balanced alkaloid profile with analgesic and anxiolytic properties and mind-based effects.

 However, this means that you won’t experience the targeted nature of a white or red kratom strain.

 Yellow vein kratom is thought to be a mixture of red and white strains.
-For this reason, it is generally not considered to be one of the three main types of kratom.
+For this reason, it is generally not considered one of the three main types of kratom.

-Yellow vein users report this strain is comparable to green kratom strains but with more mild effects.
+Yellow vein users report that this strain is comparable to green kratom strains but has milder effects.

 Not necessarily.
 Due to their metabolic interaction, there’s an increased risk of adverse effects.
 It’s best to talk to your doctor before using kratom with ondansetron.

-The main factor you have to keep in mind is that kratom consumption will lead to higher levels of ondansetron in the body due to its inhibitory metabolic effect.
+The main factor you must remember is that kratom consumption will lead to higher levels of ondansetron in the body due to its inhibitory metabolic effect.
 Luckily, ondansetron’s elimination half-life is relatively short (around 5 hours).

 If you feel like you must continue using both compounds, then try to space them out and consult your doctor about what other alternatives are open to you.